edlinkiii/skier-challenge/README.md

     * Trees can NOT be jumped over
   * Anything else you'd like to add to the skier's jumping ability, go for it!

-  -- Functionality added: Upon pressing Spacebar, Skier will jump - able to clear rocks, not trees -- Functionality added: Upon hitting a ramp, Skier will jump (slightly longer) - able to clear rocks, not trees

 * **Build something new:**

   Now it's time to add something completely new.
 In the original Ski Free game, if you skied for too long,